SCULPT: Shape-Conditioned Unpaired Learning of Pose-dependent Clothed and Textured Human Meshes: Method

 \subsection{Obtaining clothing texture descriptions}

-We utilize the Language-to-image models CLIP~\cite{radford2021learning} and BLIP~\cite{li2022blip} to automatically label the fashion images with clothing type $\clothconditiongeo$ and clothing color descriptors $\clothconditiontex$.
+We utilize the language-to-image models CLIP~\cite{radford2021learning} and BLIP~\cite{li2022blip} to automatically label the fashion images with clothing type $\clothconditiongeo$ and clothing color descriptors $\clothconditiontex$.
 Specifically, to compute, $\clothconditiongeo$ we pass one fashion image through CLIP~\cite{radford2021learning} and compute its image features.
-Then we use augmented prompts for the categorical clothing types, \eg, ``the person is wearing a t-shirt'', ``the person is wearing a shirt'', ``the person is wearing long pants'' \etc as input to CLIP's text feature extractor.
+Then we use augmented prompts for the categorical clothing types, e.g., ``the person is wearing a t-shirt'', ``the person is wearing a shirt'', ``the person is wearing long pants'' etc. as input to CLIP's text feature extractor.
 Finally, we use the scores provided by CLIP for each text input and the corresponding fashion image and select the features corresponding to the text prompt with the highest score as its clothing type descriptor $\clothconditiongeo$.
 To compute the color descriptor $\clothconditiontex$, we pass the fashion images to BLIP~\cite{li2022blip} and query its visual question answering (VQA) model with questions such as, ``What is the color of the upper body clothing of the person wearing in the image?''.
 BLIP then outputs a textual description of the clothing color.
 We augment this text with the following sentence, ``The color of the upper body clothing is [BLIP output text] and the color of the pants is [BLIP output text]''.
 This is then passed as text input to CLIP to get the text-based feature, which then serves as $\clothconditiontex$.
 At inference time, we replace the BLIP generated output with a fixed textual description of the clothing colors, and use this as input to CLIP, to compute $\clothconditiontex$.
-Please refer to \textbf{Supmat.} for a more pictorial description of the process of computing $\clothconditiongeo$ and $\clothconditiontex$.